-8.1.a.
-The owner or operator of a fuel burning unit(s) shall demonstrate compliance with section 3 by periodic testing in accordance with 40 CFR Part 60, Appendix A, Method 9, or a certified continuous opacity monitoring system, as approved by the Director, and section 4 by periodic particulate matter stack testing, conducted in accordance with the appropriate test method set forth in the Appendix to this rule or other equivalent EPA approved method approved by the Director.
-The owner or operator shall conduct such testing at a frequency to be established by the Director.
+8.1.a 8.1.1.
+The owner or operator of a fuel burning unit(s) shall demonstrate compliance with section 3 by periodic testing in accordance with 40 CFR Part 60, Appendix A, Method 9 and 45CSR16, or a certified continuous opacity monitoring system, as approved by the Director Secretary, and section 4 by periodic particulate matter stack testing, conducted in accordance with the appropriate test method set forth in the Appendix 45-2 to this rule or other equivalent EPA approved method approved by the Director Secretary.
+The owner or operator shall conduct such testing at a frequency to be established by the Director Secretary.

-8.1.b.
-At such reasonable times as the Director may designate, the owner or operator of any fuel burning unit(s) may be required to conduct or have conducted tests to determine the compliance of such unit(s) with the emission limitations of section 4.
-Such tests shall be conducted in accordance with the appropriate method set forth in the Appendix to this rule or other equivalent EPA approved method approved by the Director.
-The Director, or his duly authorized representative, may at his option witness or conduct such tests.
-Should the Director exercise his option to conduct such tests, the operator will provide all necessary sampling connections and sampling ports located in such manner as the Director may require, power for test equipment, and the required safety equipment such as scaffolding, railings and ladders to comply with generally accepted good safety practices.
+8.1.b 8.1.2.
+At such reasonable times as the Director Secretary may designate, the owner or operator of any fuel burning unit(s) may be required to conduct or have conducted tests to determine the compliance of such unit(s) with the emission limitations of section 4.
+Such tests shall be conducted in accordance with the appropriate method set forth in the Appendix 45-2 to this rule or other equivalent EPA approved method approved by the Director Secretary.
+The Director, Secretary or his duly authorized representative, may at his option witness or conduct such tests.
+Should the Director Secretary exercise his option to conduct such tests, the operator will provide all necessary sampling connections and sampling ports located in such manner as the Director Secretary may require, power for test equipment, and the required safety equipment such as scaffolding, railings and ladders to comply with generally accepted good safety practices.

-8.1.b.1.
-Sufficient information on temperatures, velocities, pressures, weights and dimensional values shall be reported to the Director, with such necessary commentary as he may require to allow an accurate evaluation of the reported test results and the conditions under which they were obtained.

-8.1.c.
-The Director, or his duly authorized representative, may conduct such other tests as he may deem necessary to evaluate air pollution emissions other than those noted in subsection 4.1.
+- 8.1.b.1 8.1.2.a.
+Sufficient information on temperatures, velocities, pressures, weights and dimensional values shall be reported to the Director Secretary, with such necessary commentary as he may require to allow an accurate evaluation of the reported test results and the conditions under which they were obtained. - 8.1.e 8.1.3.
+The Director, Secretary or his duly authorized representative, may conduct such other tests as he may deem necessary to evaluate air pollution emissions other than those noted in subsection 4.1.